 - Career Services-sponsored program panel discussions

-- Student organization sponsored programs and professional mentor programs
+- Student organization sponsored programs

 - Arkansas Bar Association sponsored continuing legal education programs